 “And as the light came on Fowler had his first authentic thrill of the day.”
 In this sentence from “The Midnight Visitor” what thrill is being referred to?

-(a) A strantger with a pistol stood indide the hotel room.
+(a) A stranger with a pistol stood inside the hotel room.

 (b) The hotel had arranged for a surprise welcome.